Signed in as:

 Please reach us at embracingbirth1@gmail.com if you cannot find an answer to your question.

 Well, of course, having spent much of my life teaching about birth, YES!
 Yes, yes, yes it's worth it.
 For you, for partner.
-To leave your normal (maybe the city?) and drive out in the beautiful rolling hills of SW WI (just a short drive southwest of Madison.
-5 miles west of New Glarus).
+Come to this beautiful space (Art House 360 in Verona, WI).
 Get away together.
 Learn, laugh, practice, talk all about this amazing topic.
 Leave feeling excited, prepared, equipt with tried and true ways to cope and ways to help.

 Sample Agenda (leaving lots of space for questions and group needs):